RICHLAND COUNTY MONTANA

 Where can I get the license forms?

 License forms can only be obtained from the Health Department.
 License forms are only available once plan review is complete and approved.
-These forms are carbon copied and cannot be sent electronically.
+These forms are carbon copy and cannot be sent electronically.

 How often do I have to pay for a license?